MetanoKid/coding-scars/_drafts/compilation-times-0.md

 ---
 layout: single
-title: "My journey investigating long compilation times in C++"
+title: "My journey investigating slow compilation times in C++"
-excerpt: "Things I learned when trying to shorten compilation times"
+excerpt: "Why should we care?"
 author: Meta
 category: Toolbox
 tags:
   - C++
+  - CSharp
   - Visual Studio
   - MSBuild
+  - Profiling
-series: C++ compilation times
+series: Investigating C++ compilation times
 ---

 People don't usually enjoy processes that take long to complete without their direct interaction.
 And even when they do, it may be boring.